top of page

 That belief isn’t weakness.
 It’s survival.

-But now?
-You don’t need to live in survival mode.
 You can honour your truth and learn to support yourself through discomfort.
-You can be honest and steady—even when it feels wobbly.

 The Perfectionist Trap